NiravJoshi33/seedpay/PROTOCOL.md

 - Paid seeder (SeedPay with pricing, no ratio)
 - Hybrid seeder (SeedPay with both pricing and ratio support)

-Only after this handshake phase completes does the protocol move into the Payment Submission Phase, where Leechers establish ephemeral session keys and create on-chain transactions.
+Only after this handshake phase completes does the protocol move into the Payment Channel Phase, where Leechers establish ephemeral session keys and open payment channels for streaming micropayments.

-### 3.2 Payment Submission
+### 3.2 Payment Channel Setup

-Once the handshake phase is complete and the Leecher has discovered a Seeder advertising SeedPay support, the next step is to establish a cryptographically-bound payment session. **V0.2 uses Ephemeral Session Keys to ensure privacy**—the on-chain payment contains no peer_id or IP address information that could link wallet activity to download behavior.
+Once the handshake phase is complete and the Leecher has discovered a Seeder advertising SeedPay support, the next step is to establish a cryptographically-bound payment channel. **V0.2 uses Ephemeral Session Keys to ensure privacy**—the on-chain channel opening contains no peer_id or IP address information that could link wallet activity to download behavior.

+Payment channels enable streaming micropayments: the Leecher deposits funds into an escrow account, then signs off-chain payment checks as data is downloaded.
+The Seeder can submit the final check to claim funds, or the Leecher can close the channel after a timeout period.

 #### 3.2.1 Ephemeral Key Exchange (ECDH)